 Stay Out, Stay Alive

-Exploring or playing at active and abandoned mine sites is dangerous, potentially fatal
+Active and abandoned mine sites are dangerous, potentially fatal

-As students return to school while the weather is still warm and water seems inviting, it is more important than ever to remind people to stay out of abandoned or active mine sites like quarries and pits – and stay alive.
+As students return to school while the weather is still warm and water seems inviting, it is more important than ever to remind people to stay out of abandoned or active mine sites like quarries, tunnels, and pits.

 Stay Out, Stay Alive is a nationwide public awareness campaign to educate children and adults about the hazards of exploring and playing at active and abandoned mine sites.
 Furthermore, the safety initiative’s primary mission is to remind people of the one and only key safety practice when encountering an active or abandoned mine site.
 That is: STAY OUT - STAY ALIVE.